-Seborrheic Eczema - What Is It And How Can You Treat It?
+Seborrheic Dermatitis - What Is It And How Can You Treat It?

 What is seborrheic dermatitis?

-Eczema seborrhoicum or called seborrheic eczema, is a skin condition.
+Called eczema seborrhoicum or seborrheic dermatitis, is a skin condition.
 It often causes red spots and yellow crusts on our skull, body and face.
-It is often confused with dandruff, because of the similar scabs, but it is indeed a different skin condition.
+It is often confused with dandruff because of the similar scabs, but it is definitely a different skin condition.

 Seborrheic dermatitis often occurs in places with many sebaceous glands, which produce oil.
 It is not a contagious skin condition, but unfortunately often a chronic one.
 Conventional treatments can certainly be effective, but often contain harmful ingredients (including cortisone) that can be harmful to our skin and health in the long term.

 Seborrheic dermatitis is a complex skin condition, often requiring multiple rounds of treatment to control symptoms, even with conventional treatment methods.
-Natural treatments can also suppress these symptoms, and are a lot less harmful to your health and skin.
+Natural treatments can also suppress these symptoms, and are much less harmful to your health and skin.

-Seborrheic eczema is unfortunately often a chronic condition, which means that you will have to take this into account in your daily routine.
-At the bottom of these articles, we give you some practical tips on how to deal with the annoying symptoms of this skin condition, and this in a natural way.
+Seborrheic dermatitis is unfortunately often a chronic condition, which means that you will have to take this into account in your daily routine.
+At the bottom of this article, we give you some practical tips on how to deal with the annoying symptoms of this skin condition in a natural way.

 What are the symptoms of seborrheic dermatitis?

-Seborrheic eczema is often accompanied by the following symptoms:
+Seborrheic dermatitis is often accompanied by the following symptoms:

-- Yellow spots on your skull, hair, eyebrows, beard or mustache
+• Yellow spots on your skull, hair, eyebrows, beard or moustache

 What causes seborrheic dermatitis?